psymbio/psymbio.github.io/_posts/teaching_ml/2025-03-25-linear-regression.md

 - **Sensitive to outliers**: Larger errors contribute significantly more to MSE due to squaring.
 - **Common in optimization**: MSE is differentiable, making it useful for gradient-based optimization algorithms.

 Question: MSE dealing with one huge error and a many small ones?

-For differentiation look at: [01_derivatives_manually.ipynb](https://github.com/psymbio/learning_ml/blob/main/micrograd/01_derivatives_manually.ipynb) created from [Andrej Kaparthy's "building micrograd"](https://www.youtube.com/watch?v=VMj-3S1tku0&t=768s&ab_channel=AndrejKarpathy)

 ### Alternative Error Metrics